Love, Sidney: Production

 The series proved popular among viewers in New York City, where the series was set, particular with its gay male population.
 The show was also popular in Chicago, Los Angeles, San Francisco, and Seattle.
 In other markets, however, its ratings ranged from moderately successful to poor.

-George Eckstein was the original executive producer from the time of Love, Sidneys premiere.
+George Eckstein was the original executive producer from the time of Love, Sidney's premiere.
 While the series performed well enough for NBC to warrant it a second season, they pushed for changes in order to improve the show's chances for lasting success.
 At the start of the 1982–83 season, the network hired the veteran producing team of Rod Parker and Hal Cooper to take over the show.
 With existing producers Ken Hecht and Sandy Veith, they made many changes, including two new regular cast members and a switch to more meaningful, moralized stories which bordered on the "very special episode" format.

 The first eight episodes of the second season featured a remixed version of the theme song, sung by Gladys and Bubba Knight.
 With the November 27, 1982 episode ("Jan, Part 1"), the original version of the theme was reinstated for the title sequence, while the closing credits retained the outro track recorded by the Knights.

 As time went on, the writers began to set things up to address Sidney's orientation more directly.
 The addition of the female neighbor Mrs. Gaffney pursuing a sexual relationship with him offered more opportunities to establish that he was not attracted to women.

 In a special hour-long episode aired on May 16, 1983, Sidney agrees to date his new co-worker Allison (Martha Smith), but the courtship ends because of Sidney's lack of passion.
 He explains that his heart had been broken by a previous long-time love, and he could never love anyone again.
 Left alone, Allison tearfully remarks about Sidney's former lover: "if only she knew what she was missing", and the camera pans over to a framed photograph of Sidney's former lover Martin, from the pilot movie.

 The following episode, the next-to-last in the series, has an openly gay guest character: a psychiatrist who befriends Sidney after the latter talks him out of suicide.

 The series was not renewed for a third season.